This integer specifies the size limit at which packets are compressed. The default value is in bytes, but you can use

 to compress small packets could actually decrease performance.

-Lowering the compression threshold value may improve performance on very slow networks, while raising the compression threshold
+Generally speaking, lowering the compression threshold value may improve performance on very slow networks, while raising